A Bow Walk

 Bear right through the park and rejoin Devons Road

 The site of the park was previously a railway yard.
-The Widow's Son or Bun House pub maintains the tradition of baking hot cross buns for a son lost at sea.
+Three pieces of masonry found during construction have been retained.
+The Widow's Son or Bun House pub maintains the tradition of saving hot cross buns for a son lost at sea.

 Beyond the roundabout go right into Fern Street